rarm1/PythonProjects/Trade Reader/Resources/README.md

 This file was generated, because these functions are run for both functions of this project.
 As a result, having this written once, and able to be referenced from various files, saved repeating code chunks.

-#### Convert to XLSX ####
-This program brute forces a xls file to xlsx.
-This removes all formatting, etc., but it allows for rebalancing xls.
-Only to be used when it's not possible to save the file as XLSX or XLSM.

 ### Fund managers and their dealing codes ###
 Liz: ELIZABETH
 Dmitry: DMITRY
 Richard Cole: FMONEY
 Wayne: OPES
 IBOSS: IBOSS
 SENTINEL: SENTINEL
+CLARION: CLARION (This actually returns Liz as the fund manager, but changes notes to say 'Clarion Instructed')

+### Trade Reading ###
+Trade reading will take completed rebalancer documents and generate a document for automated trading.

+The files used by the trade reading function are:
+- trade_reader.py
+- trade_writer.py
+- file_id_reader.py
+- constants.py

+For this to work correctly there needs to be completed rebalancers in the root directory, and no other .xlsx files.
+Blank rebalancers, or other .xlsx files will return a skewed output.